A comprehensive guide to help you buy original art online in 2020. Find out our top picks & the most popular websites for buying art…

 Why Saatchi Art?
-Here’s 10 different reasons why they made top spot…
+Here are 10 reasons they made top spot…

-For every original work of art you buy at Saatchi Art 70% of the sale price goes straight to the artist’s pocket.
-Bricks and mortar galleries typically take a 50/50 split so purchasing from Saatchi Art means a 20% wider smile on the artist you’re buying from.
+For every original work of art you buy at Saatchi Art 65% of the sale price goes straight to the artist’s pocket.
+That’s a 5% drop from the 70% offer at launch though bricks and mortar galleries typically take a 50% commission so purchasing from Saatchi Art still means a 15% wider smile from the artist you’re buying from.

 I’ve discovered several artists for MoMa through Saatchi Art’s Curated Collections.
 They’re a great shortcut to finding some of the best art on such a huge site.
 Browse selections from Guest Curators, Art By Room or the best New Additions each Monday.